thauvette/strength-tracker/README.md

 This is just a little personal project I started to try making a PWA using indexedDB.
 It is a work in progress.

-TODO: need to fix musclesWorked on import (they need to be arrays)

-    - the new muscle groups are also being wiped out by saved ones.
-    - might need to rewrite the whole muscle group stuff.

 TODO: by default exercises don't have muscle groups so the body svg doesn't highlight.
 Add messaging?

 <!-- prettier-ignore -->